How Much Notice Does a Landlord Have to Give (UK)?

 You must use the correct form and include all the details of the tenant’s name, address, why you’re asking them to leave, and the notice period.

-This varies from two weeks to two months, depending on the grounds for the eviction.
+This varies from two weeks to four months, depending on the grounds for the eviction.

 There are 17 grounds landlords can refer to.
 The most common is number eight, which covers a tenant in rent arrears for at least two months.